 For some patients, explaining the type of pain they’re experiencing is best explained by talking about how the pain feels, not to what degree.
-This written pain scale incorporates descriptions for types of pain ranging from industrial pain to cramping pain to spasms.
+This written scale incorporates descriptions for types of pain ranging from industrial pain to cramping pain to spasms.

-13. Humorous pain scale
+13. Humorous scale for pain

 This pain scale uses humor to showcase how a person is experiencing pain.
 It’s largely silly, but is a great way to get the conversation going about your pain.

-14. Personalized pain scale
+14. Personalized scale

 This same patient then used a daily tracker to monitor her pain levels.
 You can see a great example of that in the image below.
 For visual people, this is a fantastic way to quickly understand and see pain changes over time.